enonic/app-auth0-idprovider/README.md

 ### Step 6: Define the allowed callback URLs
 1. Go back to your Auth0 Client settings
+1. Define the "Allowed Origins (CORS)"
+    * For the example above, the value would be: https://example.com
-1. Define the ID provider callback in the "Allowed Callback URLs"
+1. Define the ID provider callback URL in the field "Allowed Callback URLs"
-    * The ID provider is listening on "/portal/[branch]/_/idprovider/[userstore]"
+    * The ID provider is listening for callbacks on "/portal/[branch]/_/idprovider/[userstore]"
     * If you have a virtual host mapping hiding "/portal/[branch]", like the example above, then use the virtual host mapping source + "_/idprovider/<userstore>".
-    * For the example above, the full callback URL will be: "https://example.com/_/idprovider/myuserstore"
+    * For the example above, the value would be: "https://example.com/_/idprovider/myuserstore"
+1. Define the field "Allowed Logout URLs"
+    * If you use the Javascript function "portalLib.logout()" with redirection, please list the redirection URLs in the field "Allowed Logout URLs"
+    * For the example above, the value could be: "https://example.com/"

 ## Releases and Compatibility